djfrodo/midi-to-keys/README.md

 The midi-to-keys scripts connect 16 pad midi controllers to commands that control applications in linux.

-There are two scripts - one for X11, and one for Wayland (MacOs version coming soon).
+There are three scripts - two for X11, and one for Wayland (MacOs version coming soon).
+The only difference between the x11 scripts are the name of the controller in the code - one is for the SMC-PAD, and one is for the Jamjum.

 Currently these scripts have been tested on two controllers - the M-Vave SMC-PAD Pocket, and the JamJum Pocket (or under another name the JP-MINI).
 Both also have different names depending on re/seller, but basically these are the basic 16 pad midi controllers.